Florida’s Bicycle Laws: 2019 Edition

 (18) The failure of a person to wear a bicycle helmet or the failure of a parent or guardian to prevent a child from riding a bicycle without a bicycle helmet may not be considered evidence of negligence or contributory negligence.

-- A parent or guardian that does not prevent a child from riding a bicycle without a bicycle helmet cannot be considered evidence of negligence or contributory negligence.
+- A parent or guardian who does not prevent a child from riding a bicycle without a bicycle helmet cannot be considered evidence of negligence or contributory negligence.
 The same goes for a person who fails to wear a bicycle helmet.

 (19) Except as otherwise provided in this section, a violation of this section is a noncriminal traffic infraction, punishable as a pedestrian violation as provided in chapter 318.
 A law enforcement officer may issue traffic citations for a violation of subsection (3) or subsection (15) only if the violation occurs on a bicycle path or road, as defined in s.
 334.03.
 However, a law enforcement officer may not issue citations to persons on private property, except any part thereof which is open to the use of the public for purposes of vehicular traffic.

-- Unless otherwise stated, violating any part of this section is a noncriminal traffic infraction and is punishable as a pedestrian violation as said in chapter 318 (which explains the disposition of traffic infractions).
+- Unless otherwise stated, violating any part of this section is a noncriminal traffic infraction and is punishable as a pedestrian violation as said in Chapter 318 (which explains the disposition of traffic infractions).

-- If subsections of (3) and (15) are violated on a bicycle path or road (where “road” refers to a way open to travel by the public, including, but not limited to, a street, highway, or alley.
-The term includes associated sidewalks, the roadbed, the right-of-way, and all culverts, drains, sluices, ditches, water storage areas, waterways, embankments, slopes, retaining walls, bridges, tunnels, and viaducts necessary for the maintenance of travel and all ferries used in connection therewith), then, and only then, is a law enforcement officer allowed to issue traffic citations.
+- If subsections of (3) and (15) are violated on a bicycle path or road (where “road” refers to a way open to travel by the public, including, but not limited to, a street, highway or alley.
+The term includes associated sidewalks, the roadbed, the right of way and all culverts, drains, sluices, ditches, water storage areas, waterways, embankments, slopes, retaining walls, bridges, tunnels and viaducts necessary for the maintenance of travel and all ferries used in connection therewith), then – and only then – is a law enforcement officer allowed to issue traffic citations.

-- A law enforcement officer may not, however, issue citations to people on private property (unless part of the property is open for public vehicular traffic purposes).
+- A law enforcement officer may not, however, issue citations to people on private property unless part of the property is open for public vehicular traffic purposes.